 - New regional exhibitions drawn from the National Portrait Gallery Collection, including an exhibition in partnership with York Art Gallery in 2021, an exhibition of Tudor portraits curated in partnership with the Holburne Museum, Bath, in 2022 and exhibition projects with National Museums Liverpool, Laing Art Gallery, Newcastle and the Scottish National Portrait Gallery.
 These exhibitions will then tour to other UK venues. - A major partnership with Coventry City of Culture in 2021, that will include Creative Connections at the Herbert Art Gallery and Museum, a co-curated exhibition programme for young people which will result in a new artist commission and the display of up to 40 works from the Gallery's photographic Collection.
-Creative Connections will also run at Museums Sheffield in 2021, Newlyn Art Gallery & The Exchange, Penzance in 2022 and Southampton City Art Gallery in 2023. - The Gallery's flagship programme Coming Home, supported by £400,000 from the Department for Digital, Culture, Media and Sport, in which portraits of iconic individuals travel to the places they are most associated with, will continue.
+Creative Connections will also run in Newlyn in Cornwall in 2021, Sheffield in 2022 and Southampton in 2023. - The Gallery's flagship programme Coming Home, supported by £400,000 from the Department for Digital, Culture, Media and Sport, in which portraits of iconic individuals travel to the places they are most associated with, will continue.
 New loans in 2020 include Meera Syal travelling to the Wolverhampton Art Gallery, Florence Nightingale to Derby Museum and Art Gallery, Richard III to The Yorkshire Museum in York, following its recent display in Leicester, and Malala Yousafzai, the girls' education activist, who will travel to Aston Hall in Birmingham.